 Saw palmetto, or Serenoa repens, is a small palm endemic to southeastern United States.
 It can be found adorning wild spaces all over Florida, but aesthetic value isn't all that this resilient plant contains.
-Its vast health benefits have been known for hundreds of years by Seminoles, Bahamians, and other native populations of the Americas, and continue to be a useful alternative medicine to this day.
+Its vast health benefits have been known for hundreds of years by Seminoles, Bahamians, and other native populations of the Americas and continue to be a useful alternative medicine to this day.
 The berries of saw palmetto are used medicinally, mainly for treating prostate issues.
 However, the benefits of this plant extend beyond male reproductive health.
-Saw palmetto also help immune support, hair health, and more.

 1. Immune Function